 The data from our OT solution provides our customers with an understanding of when and where a suspicious event occurred, so they can quickly assess and determine (or automate) the appropriate remediation actions to take.
 Leveraging those bi-directional integrations and workflow automation capabilities, our industry-leading customers are empowering their teams to respond to a suspicious event faster than if they were using fragmented tools, which helps reduce the overall mean time to respond (MTTR) for security events.

-Want more details on how industry leaders are increasing their maturity for the Respond Function?
-Watch the video clip from our presentation at S4x20 below or download our NIST CSF eBook.
+Want more details on how OT industry leaders are increasing their maturity for the Respond function?
+Check out the short video below and then:

 - Watch our complete S4x20 talk